Smartysidd/Calculator/README.md

-This project is a **functional calculator** built using HTML, CSS, and JavaScript.
+This project is a **functional calculator** built using** HTML, CSS, and JavaScript**.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The calculator features a user-friendly interface, responsive design, and error handling for invalid inputs.
 It is an excellent tool for simple mathematical computations and demonstrates my skills in frontend development and user interface design.

 ![image](https://github.com/user-attachments/assets/c77560a5-bce9-4549-84c4-5092556fbe9b)

 **Features**